awsdocs/amazon-emr-management-guide/doc_source/emr-custom-ami.md

 ## Managing AMI Package Repository Updates<a name="emr-custom-ami-package-update"></a>

 On first boot, by default, Amazon Linux AMIs connect to package repositories to install security updates before other services start\.
 Depending on your requirements, you may choose to disable these updates when you specify a custom AMI for Amazon EMR\.
 The option to disable this feature is available only when you use a custom AMI\.
+By default, Amazon Linux kernel updates and other software packages that require a reboot are not updated\.
+Note that your networking configuration must allow for HTTP and HTTPS egress to Amazon Linux repositories in Amazon S3, otherwise security updates will not succeed\.

 **Warning**
 We strongly recommend that you choose to update all installed packages on reboot when you specify a custom AMI\.
 Choosing not to update packages creates additional security risks\.